michaelmalonenz/jteats/README.md

 - in client: `au build --watch`
 - in server: `python app.py`
 after which, the app should be accessible at http://localhost:5000

+## Questions

+Theoretically there's no reason that this won't run on Windows, but I don't know how Git will handle checking out folder symlinks.
+NTFS does support them, so I guess it might work?
+Python, postgres and node certainly all run on Windows, so maybe?